 At the heart of all the AMP programs lies a common belief that mentoring positively impacts youth development, and that every child in the city of Alexandria who needs a mentor should have one.

 Information about each of our programs is below.
-Click on the titles to visit their websites, or learn more from the AMP Flyer.
+Click on the titles to visit their websites.

 Casa Chirilagua focuses on using the power of relational bridge building to holistically transform communities.
 A Christian non-profit based in the Latino neighborhood of Chirilagua/Arlandria which boosts confidence in academic skills and improves students' well-being.
 Serves 1st to 8th graders.